cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     }
     ```

     This [`SetupTest` function](https://github.com/stretchr/testify/blob/v1.7.0/suite/interfaces.go#L18-L22) is like a `beforeEach` as it is named in other test libraries.
-With it, you always get a new `app` with each tests, without interference between them.
-Do not [omit it](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L147) unless you know what you are doing.
+With it, you always get a new `app` with each test, without interference between them.
+Do not [omit it](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L147) unless you have specific reasons to do so.

-    Also notice that it collects your `checkersModuleAddress` for later use in tests that check events and balances:
+    Also note that it collects your `checkersModuleAddress` for later use in tests that check events and balances:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/keeper_integration_test.go#L34-L36]
     var (